UX Articles

 Instead, it must be possible to designate an order as a gift further in the checkout flow as well.

 By allowing users to designate gifting in the cart, sites can consequently customize the checkout flow to better suit the user’s gifting context.
-In particular the gift-recipient address and the phone number can be clarified.

 If gifting is not technically possible in the cart, then consider having a small description in the cart step telling users when the gifting process will be available, and what type of gifting options exist.

-5) Dynamically Adjust Shipping Field Labels for Gift-Marked Orders (88% Don’t)
+4) Dynamically Adjust Shipping Field Labels for Gift-Marked Orders (81% Don’t)

 When a user selects the option to gift an item, and arrives at checkout, they have 2 options:

-1. send the gift directly to the recipient
+1. Send the gift directly to the recipient

-2. send the gift to themselves (in order to give it to the recipient directly)
+2. Send the gift to themselves (in order to give it to the recipient directly)

 However, during testing, presenting gifting users with the same billing and shipping address selectors normally used for nongifting users was observed to be problematic — as users conflated their own billing or shipping address with the address of the intended gift recipient.

-This added layer of complexity to the shipping process was observed to be the direct cause for orders placed with incorrect order data and even site abandonments.
+This added layer of complexity to the shipping process was observed to be the direct cause for orders placed with incorrect order data, and even site abandonments.

 If a user has already indicated that “the order is a gift”, then the billing address should no longer be defaulted to equal the shipping address — to reduce confusion and prevent users from inadvertently sending an item to themselves.